TammyTheAnalyst/aws-powerbi-ticket-quality-dashboard/README.md

 - **SLA Met vs Missed by Agent**: The stacked bar chart shows how each agent performed on SLA compliance.
   Ben and Leo met all SLAs, while Ava and Jade had a mix of met and missed.
 This highlights who may need coaching.

+* click on each report to view full size *

 ## Tools Used